GlistenSTAR/ExamSystem/README.md

-# ExamSystem
+# DevConnector

-This project make for exam for school.
-That test system is muliple choice
+> Small social network app built with the MERN stack.
+This is part of my "MERN Stack Front To Back" Udemy course

 ## Quick Start